TMS vs. tDCS: Comparing Brain Stimulation Therapies for Depression

 1. Order the Flow headset from the webshop.

-2. Download the free depression app.
+2. Download the free Flow depression app.

 3. In a few days, your headset will be delivered.
 When it arrives, unpack your headset and start the app.